 There cannot be a better way to complete your visit to Konstanz than the Herosé Park, where an old textile factory stood.
 Traveling and exploring can be exhausting, and you might need a break to re-energize.
 The park offers calm and relaxing afternoons.
 It is one of the most sought-after parks in Constance.

-If you are a nature-person and love spending time outdoors, Herosé Park is the perfect place.
+If you are a “nature person” and love spending time outdoors, Herosé Park is the perfect place.
 It prospers shady trees all around, and the well-cared tender grass fills the ground completely.
 It is an ideal place to sit alone and reflect while you absorb nature.
 Alternatively, you can bring your family along and enjoy making use of the barbecue and picnic areas.
 Your children can also have a delightful time at the playground or in the swimming pool.

 The Herosé Park also serves as a great place to bike and jog.
-It is clean and well-maintained with an artificial lake and some wells that used to supply water to the textile factory.
+It is clean and well-maintained with an artificial lake and some wells that are used to supply water to the textile factory.

 16. Botanical Garden of the University of Konstanz